junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Castiel is still not responding to anything.
 Face pale, body cold.

-Bobby examines his wound -- while murmuring "I don't have a goddamn PhD in angelic medics, just so you know" -- the cut is still deep, the leaking light is blinding, but Bobby decides it's not as blinding as yesterday.
+Bobby examines his wound -- while murmuring "I don't have a goddamn PhD in angel medics, just so you know" -- the cut is deep, the leaking light is blinding, but Bobby decides it's not as blinding as yesterday.
 Not sure if it's hopeful thinking or his eyes are just getting adjusted to angel grace.

 He sighs long and deep.
 "Should have talked them out of this, told you it's a bad idea, but who'd listen?"

-The next day passes in the book and regular check with the angel.
+The next day passes in the books and regular checks with the angel and alcohols.
 So is the day after.

 Bobby is getting increasingly desperate.
 "Never thought I'd lose the boys like this, in a time even before they're born."